 Similar to furnaces, air conditioners also come with variable speeds, and the higher SEER units are available with what we refer to as a ‘Two-Stage’ functionality.
 This means that rather than producing the same amount of cooling regardless of how fast the fan is running, two-stage air conditioners have a low speed and a high speed.

 If you require or choose to include the bells and whistles such as a new thermostat, a low noise model, or if the design of your house requires some ductwork to link with your existing AC, all of these factors will influence the price of your new air conditioner and you will most likely be quoted more than average.

 Although it’s possible to purchase an air conditioner from a wholesaler and install it yourself, the level of skill required is substantial and you must be EPA certified to handle a refrigerant.

 As you can see, the cost of a new air conditioning unit varies depending on the above factors.
-Our experts at Crystal Heating and Cooling can help you understand what to take into account when estimating the replacement cost for your air conditioner.
+Our experts at Crystal Heating & Cooling can help you understand what to take into account when estimating the replacement cost for your air conditioner.